TurkuNLP/turkunlp.github.io/teaching.md

 Level: Advanced

+Understanding of the fundamental methods of document and information retrieval, ranging from basic document indexing to vector space representations, document classification, clustering and topic modeling.
+Special attention is given to dealing with large document collections and web search, as well as work with existing tools and libraries for text indexing and retrieval.
+The course content can include for example: Index construction, vector space model, probabilistic retrieval, document classification, document clustering, link analysis, retrieval in morphologically rich languages, cross-language retrieval, evaluation

 ### TKO_2101 Natural Language Processing (5 op) (aka.
 Neural Networks in Language Technology)
 Teacher: Filip Ginter, Department of Future Technologies